aksanthoshprofessional/PythonProjects/ImageScrapper/Readme.md

 ## Introduction

-The **Google Image Scraper** is designed to streamline the process of gathering large datasets of images for training machine learning models.
-Leveraging the power of Tkinter, Requests, and os libraries, this tool provides an efficient solution for collecting and organizing images at scale.
+The **Google Image Scraper**  provides an efficient solution for collecting and organizing images at scale.
+It is made using Tkinter, Requests, and os libraries.
 With its intuitive graphical interface, users can specify search queries, select the number of images required, and manage their downloads seamlessly.
+It can be used to to streamline the process of gathering large datasets of images for training machine learning models.

 ## Features